Computes a suite of diagnostic values for an MLMC estimation problem.

 additional arguments which are passed on when the user supplied

-function is called
+mlmc_lfunction is called

 Value

-object which contains all the computed diagnostic values.
+An mlmc.test object which contains all the computed diagnostic values.

-This object can be printed or plotted (see plot.mlmc.test
+This object can be printed or plotted (see plot.mlmc.test).

 Details